signaldust/dust-toolkit/README.md

 toolkit.
 While it is the editor I use as my day-to-day code editor, it's original function was to exercise the toolkit for the purpose of dog-food testing.

-It supports Windows and OSX, but the bulk of it is platform independent.
-While it should probably work for 32-bit builds, at this point I only care about performance for 64-bit builds.
-There are some bits of code (notably the surface blur) that utilize x86 SSE intrinsics, so expect to do a bit of editing if you want to use this on other CPU architectures.
+The bulk of it is platform independent.
+The current platform wrappers support Windows (Win7+ at least;
+XP should probably work, but hasn't been tested in a while) and macOS (builds against 10.9 frameworks, currently tested on macOS 11 and 12), 32-bit builds should work (feel free to report an issue if not;
+my testing is somewhat sporadic), but development focus (especially performance) is for 64-bit versions.

+The latest revisions as of Jun 16th 2022 are also supposed to work on M1, some minor glitches are still possible, though everything at least appears to be working fine.

 ## License